A Survey on Multi-Task Learning: MTL Models

 \end{itemize}

-In the above benchmark datasets, the first four datasets consist of regression tasks while the other datasets are classification tasks, where each task in the Sentiment, MHC-I, and Landmine datasets is a binary classification problem and that in the other three image datasets is a multi-class classification problem.
+In the above benchmark datasets, the first four datasets consist of regression tasks while the other datasets are classification tasks, where each task in the Sentiment, MHC-I and Landmine datasets is a binary classification problem and that in the other three image datasets is a multi-class classification problem.
 In order to compare different MTL approaches on those benchmark datasets, we select some representative MTL methods from each of the five approaches introduced in the previous sections and list in Table \ref{table-datasets} their performance reported in the MTL literature.
+We also include the performance of Single-Task Learning (STL), which trains a learning model for each task separately, for comparison.
+It is easy to see that MTL models perform better than STL counterparts in most cases, which verifies the effectiveness of MTL.
 Usually, different datasets have their own characteristics, making them more suitable for some MTL approach.
 For example, according to the studies in \cite{bh03,emp05,zk12}, different tasks in the School dataset are found to be very similar to each other.
 According to \cite{xlck07}, the Landmine dataset can have two task clusters, where the first cluster consisting of the first 15 tasks corresponds to regions that are relatively highly foliated and the rest tasks belong to another cluster with regions that are bare earth or deserts.
 According to \cite{jbv08}, it is well known in the vaccine design community that some molecules/tasks in the MHC-I dataset can be grouped into empirically defined supertypes known to have similar binding behaviors.
-For these three datasets, according to Table \ref{table-datasets} we can see that the task clustering, task relation learning and decomposition approaches have better performance since they can identify the cluster structure contained in the data in a plain or hierarchical way.
-For other datasets, they do not have so obvious structure among tasks but some MTL models can learn task correlations, which can bring much insight for model design and the interpretation of experimental results.
-For example, the task correlations in the SARCOS and Sentiment datasets are shown in Tables 2 and 3 of \cite{zy10b}, and the task similarities in the Office-Caltech dataset is shown in Figure 3(b) of \cite{lcwy17}.
+For those three datasets, according to Table \ref{table-datasets} we can see that the task clustering, task relation learning and decomposition approaches have better performance since they can identify the cluster structure contained in the data in a plain or hierarchical way.
+For other datasets, they do not have so obvious structure among tasks but some MTL models can learn task correlations, which can bring more insights for model design and the interpretation of experimental results.
+For example, the task correlations in the SARCOS and Sentiment datasets are shown in Tables 2 and 3 of \cite{zy10b}, and the task similarities in the Office-Caltech dataset are shown in Figure 3(b) of \cite{lcwy17}.
 Moreover, for image datasets (i.e., Office-Caltech, Office-Home and ImageCLEF), deep MTL models (e.g., \cite{yh17a,lcwy17}) achieve better performance than shallow models since they can learn powerful feature representations, while the rest datasets are from diverse areas, making shallow models perform well on them.